davidbarone/parser/README.md

     new ProductionRule("grammar", "RULES:rule+")
 }
 ```

-(The above is actually the grammar for specifying the 'BNF-like' grammar used by this tool)
+(The above is actually the grammar for specifying the 'BNF-ish' grammar used by this tool)

 Each line specifies an 'expansion' rule.
 Rules can be either:
 - Lexer rules